-When I checked the water container, the only thing I could see was a little bit of fuzzy carpet hair and the water was only slightly cloudy.
-Next, I ran the carpet attachment over another patch in my house that had not been vacuumed, and checked the water condition afterwards.
-It was mildly cloudy and I did see some hair and debris in the water but certainly not a significant amount to show that this is a powerful suction vacuum.
+When I checked the water container, the only thing I could see was a little bit of fuzzy carpet hair, and the water was only slightly cloudy.
+Next, I ran the carpet attachment over another patch in my house that had not been vacuumed and checked the water condition afterward.
+It was mildly cloudy, and I did see some hair and debris in the water but certainly not a significant amount to show that this is a powerful suction vacuum.

 More About the Attachments (More Reasons Not to Buy)

 The brush attachment also only has two very thin rows of bristles – one on the front and one on the back.
 The bristles are only about 1/16” deep and are not even stiff enough to stir up the debris on your carpet.
 You have to keep rolling it back and forth in order to stir up the items on the carpet.

 This is supposed to be used on non-carpeted floors but it has the same issue as the carpet attachment.
 It is just a big squeegee and all it does is push the dirt around unless you tip the handle so it can lift enough to allow the dirt under its edge.
 You really have to bend over when you use this attachment because you have to keep tipping it to get the dirt up.

 Additional Tests Performed

 There was absolutely nothing in the water.
 It was clear and clean.
 It had picked up nothing at all that my regular vacuum had missed.
 I then tested it on a patch that was not previously vacuumed and, again, got nothing in the water to indicate it had picked up dirt or skin particles.

 The last test was my furniture.
-I have a Lazy Boy chair and a sofa in my living room and they only get vacuumed once in a while because I forget to do it when I’m vacuuming my carpets.
+I have a La-Z-Boy chair and a sofa in my living room, and they only get vacuumed once in a while because I forget to do it when I’m vacuuming my carpets.
 I would think that the H2O Turbo Vac would really shine when it came to this test because the furniture attachment is being pushed flat against the surface and would have maximum suction.
 Another failure.

-Functionality?
 The last complaint I had with this product is that it is very cheaply made overall.
 Trying to get out the water container took a major effort because the design made it tough to get a grip on it with two hands.
 Also, the wheels that are under the canister do not roll in all directions so I had to keep pulling it in different directions in order to get around corners.
-The plastic of every part of this vacuum is of poor quality and I believe that wear and tear will start to show very quickly.
+The plastic of every part of this vacuum is of poor quality, and I believe that wear and tear will start to show very quickly.

-I hope that my review of the H2O Turbo vacuum rip off will help you make an intelligent choice when you are considering buying a new vacuum cleaner.
+I hope that my review of the H2O Turbo vacuum rip-off will help you make an intelligent choice when you are considering buying a new vacuum cleaner.
 This product failed in every test I put it through.
 It does not live up to any of the claims on its website or the infomercials on television.
-My Kenmore vacuum cleaner basically so out shined it, that it was pathetic.
+My Kenmore vacuum cleaner basically so outshined it that it was pathetic.

 The only good thing I can say about the Thane Company that manufactures this product is they are true to their word when it comes to a guarantee of satisfaction.
 I got my money back immediately after they had confirmation the product was returned.
 I was pleased with their customer service.
 It’s too bad the product was so sucky.
 Pardon the pun.